 What is human management?

 More than a slogan, human management is a model that emphasises the human, reflexive and collaborative dimension of management.
 ‘You have to dare to question your concept of human, to involve stakeholders, to focus on expertise and work and to aim for recognition at work’, Prof. Taskin says.
 ‘In a hospital, for example, it's about providing the best possible care.
 To do this, human management consists of bringing together workers – who are well placed to know the field’s realities – and think about ways to improve the quality of care.
 In this context, the goal of human management is the recognition of work in its subjective, objective and collective dimensions.
 It’s there to identify and value expertise and help workers to develop or enhance it.
-In this sense, human management serves the professions and people an organisation needs to fulfil its missions.
+In this sense, human management serves the professions and people an organisation needs to fulfil its missions.’

 Candice Leblanc

+(1) ‘Organisation’ in the sense of company, institution or administration.
 (2) The France Telecom trial opened on 7 May 2019.
 Senior management is accused morally harassing all staff in 2008-09, which could have caused a wave of suicides (35 employees) and depression.
+(3) Over one century, the average annual working time of an employee in Belgium was almost halved: from 2,701 hours in 1911 to 1,387 hours in 2014.

 A glance at Laurent Taskin's bio

 Laurent Taskin has been a professor at the Louvain School of Management since 2007.
 A recognised expert in issues related to the transformation of work, organisations and management, he participates in the implementation of human and responsible management in organisations.
 He holds a master's degree in applied economics, a DEA in management sciences and a PhD in economics and management from UCLouvain.
-Editor-in-chief of the International Journal of Work Innovation and ‘laboRH’ chair in human management and work transformation, he is or has been visiting professor at several foreign universities, including the University of Warwick (UK), UQAM and Laval University (Canada), City University of London (UK).
+Editor-in-chief of the International Journal of Work Innovation and ‘laboRH’ chair in human management and work transformation, he is or has been visiting professor at several foreign universities, including the University of Warwick (UK), UQAM and Laval University (Canada), City University of London (UK). |